How to Backup and Restore WordPress

 The Backup File with the Extension “.wpstg”

-Restore the Backup on Same or Another Server (Migration)
+Restore the Backup on the Same or Another Server (Migration)

-To restore the backup, you can either select the backup from the list of existing ones or, upload the backup file from your local computer.
+To restore the backup, you can select the backup from the existing list or upload the backup file from your local computer.

 You can even upload the backup file to any other existing WordPress website and use that backup file to clone your website to another hosting provider and server.